liabri/rimca/README.md

 ```

 ## notes
-Please keep in mind that a small portion of code still has to be neatly refactored there's still a fair bit of features that have yet to be added, such as:
+Please keep in mind that a small portion of code still has to be neatly refactored and there's still a fair bit of features that have yet to be added, such as:
 * Microsoft Authentication
 ⋅⋅⋅Already got something working but not yet pushed to master
 * Forge Support